• Skip to primary navigation

 Julekake: Norwegian Christmas Bread

-Scandinavian breads are always a joy to make, and this julekake is no exception!
-This Norwegian julekake is a delightful Christmas bread that has a touch of sweetness from the dried fruit.
+Scandinavian breads are always a joy to make, and this julekake (Norwegian Christmas bread) is no exception!
+Julekake is a delightful Christmas bread that has a touch of sweetness from the dried fruit.
 You'll enjoy each bite of this festive treat!

 If you love Christmas breads, you'll also want to try kanellängd and this Swedish tea ring.